mike-babb/mike-babb.github.io/_posts/2022-02-07-blog-updates.md

 After I launched this blog in January, I set out to publish some advice on how I finished grad school.
 I just published my, what turned out to be a five part series on how I finished grad school.
 Just typing
 that out loud makes me laugh.

 Clearly, it took a while to type that up.
 But!
 That's not why I'm writing this post.
 I'm writing this post because I wanted to add a "last update field" to my posts.
 So many things are iterative!
 And I want to put stuff out sooner rather than later.
 And I realize that one of the things preventing that is an update date.
 I'll start a post, but it won't be complete until a few days later.
 I don't want to keep updating the date field in the markdown's header.
 Of course, there is a plugin for that.
 Yay for jekyll!
-It took me a while to understand how to configure the pluging and in the process I learned a little bit more about jekyll.
+It took me a while to understand how to configure the plugin and in the process I learned a little bit more about jekyll.

 The plugin is called [jekyll-last-modified-at](https://github.com/gjtorikian/jekyll-last-modified-at).
 And this [page](https://tomkadwill.com/adding-last-modified-date-to-jekyll) features a little more information on how to implement the plugin.
 Both pages feature instructions and once I understood a little bit more about how to build a webpage using jekyll, the instructions make a lot of sense.
 I'm approaching web development as a complete novice.
 So, here is what I did: